Better Ways to Say Please Find Attached My CV (Alternatives)

 The ‘just say nothing’ option

 There’s also a school of thought that says you don’t have to mention attachments at all.
 According to this way of thinking, ‘my CV is attached’ is as superfluous as ‘please find attached my CV’.
-Email clients and webmail interfaces make it clear that there are files attached and spelling it out is unnecessary.
+Email clients and webmail interfaces make it clear that files are attached, and spelling it out is unnecessary.

 Then again, the job advert might have required you to put something like ‘Jane Smith – Admin Assistant CV submission’ in the subject line.
 In cases like this, mentioning the attachments might indeed be unnecessary.
 At the very least, knowing that saying nothing is an option certainly takes the pressure off.